Nemesis (Icon Comics): Plot synopsis

 Nemesis reveals they are in the White House's Oval Office, where Morrow's wife Peggy and the U.S. president have bombs strapped to their chests.
 With the staff and Secret Service agents killed, and Nemesis gives Morrow a detonator and tells him he has thirty seconds to kill either the president or his family.
 With four seconds left, the president steps-up to Nemesis and tells Morrow to detonate his bomb, which he does.
 Nemesis survives the blast, and in a final confrontation, he and Morrow shoot each other.
 Morrow kills Nemesis with a headshot, but Morrow is injured from a shot to the stomach and is taken to a hospital.
 He flatlines during the surgery but survives, during the surgery Morrow's son goes through his wallet looking at family photos and finding the card from Nemesis, and the clock shows midnight.
 The scene ends with a dead Nemesis, with part of his head missing and a big smile.
-As the series concludes, Blake is on a beach during a vacation with his family, including his newborn triplet granddaughters.
+As the series concludes, Morrow is on a beach during a vacation with his family, including his newborn triplet granddaughters.
 There he is given a letter, ostensibly given to the waiter ten years earlier, congratulating Morrow and claiming to be from the head of a company that arranges for rich people to become supervillains.
-The comic ends with the owner of the company sitting on the beach, enjoying the sunset.
+The comic ends with the owner of the company (revealed as an older Wesley Gibson in Nemesis: Reloaded) sitting on the beach, enjoying the sunset.
 Although Nemesis is dead, it is likely that a new supervillain will rise.